Eberle scores 2 in Islanders’ 4-2 win over Panthers

 Martin tied the game at 1 at the 6:12 mark of the second period, before the Panthers responded with Barkov’s power-play goal 1:42 later.

-NOTES: Islanders D Johnny Boychuk did not play after being shouldered to the head by Mike Matheson in Game 1.
+NOTES: Panthers D Mike Matheson was fined $2,500 for high-sticking Brock Nelson in the first period, the NHL’s department of player safety announced.
+Matheson, who was issued a double-minor penalty, was battling for position in front of the Panthers net before he swung around and struck Nelson in the helmet with the blade of his stick. … Islanders D Johnny Boychuk did not play after being shouldered to the head by Matheson in Game 1.
 He was replaced by Andy Greene. … The Panthers made two changes from Game 1, with C Aleksi Saarela in for C Dominic Toninato, and D Brady Keeper in for D Riley Stillman. … The teams’ first four meetings in 2019-20 took place in four different arenas, including Toronto’s Scotiabank Arena, the NHL’s Eastern Conference playoff hub.
 The teams also met in Florida’s BB&T Arena, and the Isles’ two homes, Nassau Coliseum and Barclays Center.

 UP NEXT